shichao-ma/Insight_data_challenge/README.md

 ```
 It will compile the source code and do the data aggregation.
 Or, alternatively, you may use the executable jar file ([H1bDataManipulation.jar](https://github.com/skuimsc/Insight_data_challenge/blob/master/H1bDataManipulation.jar "H1bDataManipulation.jar")) that I provided.
 ## Requirements
 Java 8 and up.
-You don't need outside libraries to run this.
+You don't need third-party libraries to run this.

 # Features